llersch/cpp_random_distributions/README.md

 ## Zipfian
 The Zipfian distribution is a power law distribution.
 It has a parameter `h` indicating the skew factor (higher means more skew).
-Since the Zipfian distribution is base on the zeta distribution, it requires calculating the zeta value upon initialization.
+Since the Zipfian distribution is based on the zeta distribution, it requires calculating the zeta value upon initialization.
-Calculating the zeta value can be unpractical for very large domains, therefore the user has the option passing a pre-calculated zeta value to the distribution.
+Calculating the zeta value can be unpractical for very large domains, therefore the user has the option of passing a pre-calculated zeta value to the distribution.

 In the plots below we generate random integers in the range `[1,25]` (X axis) and plot the percentage of times they were generated (Y axis) with different skew factors.
-Note that the Zipfian distribution is less skewed than the self-similar one, as the percentages on the Y axis are smaller.
+Note that the Zipfian distribution is less skewed than the self-similar one, as the percentages on the Y axis are lower.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/7251387/72624553-7795f900-3947-11ea-8cf2-d53d00cf5196.png">